F41zK4r1m/HackTheBox/Agile.md

 ## Privilege Escalation :

-I tried to enumerate manually but didn't found much.
-I also ran linpeas to check for the available possible priv esc vectors but didn't found anything here as well. 😕
+I attempted to perform manual enumeration to find any potential privilege escalation vectors, but I did not find much.
+I then ran Linpeas to help identify any possible vectors, but unfortunately, it also did not reveal any useful information. 😕

-Then I started checking the running processes & I found that there is some service running on an unusual port : 41829
+Next, I started analyzing the running processes and discovered that an uncommon service was running on port 41829.

 ![image](https://user-images.githubusercontent.com/87700008/223473444-0059787e-5cc5-4baf-b392-75241d34c18d.png)

-I checked what exactly running with this port & found that the chrome remote debugger service is running.
+To further investigate, I identified that the service was the Chrome Remote Debugger service.
+This could potentially provide an opportunity for privilege escalation, and I continued to examine the service and look for any potential vulnerabilities or misconfigurations.

 ![image](https://user-images.githubusercontent.com/87700008/223473716-cede6dac-dcc5-4e69-a16d-00fd9e54ddf4.png)